 We had the same name, Alan.
 But apart from that our worlds were completely different.
 Alan Kurdi was a Syrian Kurd, escaping with his family from war and terrorism.
 I’m a working class Peckham (London) boy and 50 years older than my namesake was.
 What the photograph of Alan’s lifeless body washed up on the Turkish beach did was to change public opinion about the biggest movement of refugees since the second world war, in a way that no media article, opinion piece or political speech had been able to do.

 A few things listed here you can do in order to show support.
 We will be updating this post with more actions (we know we forgot to include a number of initatives, but hope the list is a good start) and will be actively monitoring comments, so make sure to drop us a line with your actions/suggestions.
-But you should really join the Refugees Welcome UK Facebook group for a lively exchange of info and debate.
+For a more frequent stream of updates you should really join the Refugees Welcome UK Facebook group.

 The Shadow Home Secretary has a reputation for being a cautious player and a safe pair of hands in the front bench team but stepped out of her comfort zone today to deliver a rare 'wildcard' speech that called the Conservative Government ‘immoral, cowardly’ and not handling the current refugee crisis in a ‘British way’.

 The ONS announcement that net migration stood at a record high of 330,000 has provoked a rather extreme broadside on the part of the Home Secretary against an important element of free movement rights.

 The group will be holding public fringe meetings at the Labour (Brighton) and Conservative (Manchester) party conferences.
 We will also be holding a private strategic round-table at the SNP conference in Aberdeen and taking part in various events and activities at the Lib Dem conference in Bournemouth.